Montalcino Tuscany

 Montalcino is a small hilltop village known around the world for the production of two very famous wines: Rosso di Montalcino (Montalcino red) and Brunello di Montalcino, both made in the area.

-This wine vocation means Montalcino is a must-see destination for wine lovers however, there is more to the town than wine and a visit to this lovely village is a bit of a treat also for alcohol-free visitors and families.
+However, there is more to the town than wine and a visit to this lovely village is a bit of a treat also for alcohol-free visitors and families.!

 Montalcino has a lovely historical center and beautiful views and makes for a lovely town to visit for a day or also as a base for exploring the area.